Shadorain/Shadocal/README.md

 The Rust ecosystem must be installed, use the [Rustup toolchain](https://rustup.rs/) installer which makes the process incredibly easy.

-To install the latest stable version of Shadocal using `cargo` use this command:
+To install the latest stable version of Shadocal using `cargo`, use this command:
 ```rust
 cargo install shadocal
 ```